Co-creating Active Safety Values and Winning the IAF Facilitation Impact Award

 Exploring the ways in which people feel comfortable contributing to a meeting will make it more inclusive.

 If people simply do not wish to say anything during a meeting, they are the perfect person to be the scribe.
-Have them capture the minutes of the meeting and ask them to follow up with participants to ensure action items are delivered.
-Giving them the opportunity to express themselves in writing so that they have more time to consider their answers is a fantastic way to equalize the process.
-You’ll find that their input is often far more considered and detailed so it’s important not to skip over their contributions and that their ideas are heard.
+Have them capture the meeting minutes and ask them to follow up with participants to ensure action items are delivered.
+Allowing them to express themselves in writing so that they have more time to consider their answers is a fantastic way to equalize the process.
+You’ll find that their input is often far more considered and detailed, so it’s important not to skip over their contributions and ensure their ideas are heard.

-They can also be invited to comment on other ideas, add more descriptions, insight, and feedback, and provide deep dives for the group.
+They can also be invited to comment on other ideas, add more descriptions, and provide deep dives for the group.

 Provide enough thinking time and reflection time.
-If you are having an online meeting, this is a good time to have people turn off their cameras and mics so that they have some quiet time to think.
+If you are having an online meeting, this is an excellent time to have people turn off their cameras and mics so that they have some quiet time to think.

 Finally, they may be comfortable stepping into the role of meeting observer, gauging the effectiveness of the meeting ground rules or the timekeeper for the meeting.